nsg/ansible-syntax/index.md

 > You are free to choose any amount of indentation, they must be spaces and the purpose to keep it flexible is for readability.

-So YAML do not enforce anything really as long at the block is indentation with one or more space (0 or more for lists).
+So YAML do not enforce anything really as long at the block is indented with one or more space (0 or more for lists).
 But readability is a thing so keep that in mind.

 [yaml.org](http://yaml.org/) is written in YAML to showcase how readable it is and they have used a two space indentation: